 This charity is designed to ensure that we do not leave and that we do not forget.

-At the moment, Iraq and the plight of its Christian community are in the headlines.
-Our aim is to ensure that the needs of that Christian community in Ankawa remain in the prayers and hearts of people in the UK.
+Since 2014, Iraq and the plight of its Christian community has faded from the headlines.
+Our aim is to ensure that the needs of that Christian community, and the other minorities it serves in Ankawa, remain in the prayers and hearts of people in the UK.

 But we also want to help in practical ways.
 People need to rebuild their lives, and others simply need help for the day-to-day.
 We will work with the churches in Ankawa to provide this help.
 For more information on how, please see the 'What We Do' section of the homepage.